McKinney-Vento & Foster Youth

 foster youth

-• You have the right to stay in the same school after you move to a new foster care placement.
-Your “school of origin” can be:
+Students have the right to stay in the same school after they move to a new foster care placement.

-• The school you attended when you first entered foster care,
+• The school attended when the student first entered foster care,

-• Any school you attended in the last 15 months that you feel connected to.
+• Any school attended in the last 15 months where the student feels connected.

-• Your school district must work with you, your education rights holder,* your caregiver, and your social worker/probation officer to develop a plan to transport you to your school of origin.
+• The school district must work with the student, education rights holder,* caregiver, and/or social worker/probation officer to develop a plan to transport the student to their school of origin.

 enrollment in school

-• You have the right to immediately enroll in your regular home school after you move placements.
+• Students have the right to immediately enroll in their school of origin or school of residence.

-• You have the right to participate in any activities available at your new school, such as sports teams, tutoring, or after-school clubs, even if you miss a tryout or sign-up deadline.
+• Students have the right to participate in any activities available at the new school, such as sports teams, tutoring, or after-school clubs.

 partial credit policy

-• If you change schools during the school year, you have a right to partial credits in all classes that you are passing when you leave your old school, even if you do not complete the entire class.
+• If a student changes schools during the school year, they have a right to partial credits in all classes that they are passing when they leave their previous school, even if they do not complete the entire class.

-• After you change schools, your new school must accept the partial credits issued by your old school.
+• After a student changes schools, the new school must accept the partial credits issued by the previously attended school.

-• After you change schools, you have the right to be enrolled in the same or similar classes you were enrolled in at your last school.
+• After a student changes schools, they have the right to be enrolled in the same or similar classes they were enrolled in at their previously attended school.

-• You cannot be forced to retake a class or part of a class that you have already completed with a passing grade, if it would make you off-track for high school graduation.
+• A student cannot be forced to retake a class or part of a class that they have already completed with a passing grade, if it would take them off-track for high school graduation.

-• You have the right to take or retake any class that you need to go to a California State University or University of California.
+• A student may have the right to take or retake any class that they need to go to a California State University or University of California.

 Graduation Rights

-• If you are behind on your credits, and you transferred schools after 10th grade, you may be eligible to graduate under AB 167/216 by completing only the state graduation requirements (130 credits in specific classes) instead of your school district’s requirements.
+• Students behind on credits, who transferred schools after 10th grade, may be eligible to graduate under AB 167/216 by completing the state graduation requirements instead of the school district’s requirements.

 College Rights